v0.5.4

 Verify

-Big model evaluates all 8 tokens in a single forward pass.
+The big model (across your pool) evaluates all 32 tokens in a single forward pass.
 Batch is basically free.

 Accept